Measures against the corona virus

 You are required to wear a mask (medical face mask or everyday mask) in the following places:

 - In busy streets – such as Bergmannstrasse, and Kurfürstendamm – as well as in certain busy public squares – such as Alexanderplatz.
-To the overview of all areas where masks are mandatory (link to the attachment).
-This obligation to wear masks does not apply to cyclists.
+To the overview of all areas where masks are mandatory.
+This obligation to wear masks applies from 6 a.m. to midnight, cyclists are exempt.

 - At demonstrations